Want the perfect workout program?

 The question remains: Should you take the icy dip?
 And, will we stop using puns?

 At its core, cold therapy, or cold hydrotherapy, is a form of active recovery.
-In theory, the best time to use it is when you're done crushing a series of tough compound lifts as the extreme cold is said to shock the central nervous system, yielding a variety of benefits.
+The extreme cold is said to shock the central nervous system, yielding a variety of benefits.

 There are several cold therapy methods.
-We'll discuss the ice bath in far more detail below and briefly introduce two other common recovery methods.
+We'll discuss the ice bath in far more detail below and briefly introduce two other common recovery methods here.
 The two other cold recovery methods include:

 Taking a cold shower is the cheapest form of cold therapy.
 It consists of using the coldest water you can with your shower.
 If interested in soothing your muscles after a chest and shoulders workout (or any strength training session!), this is a good place to start.

 These are very expensive and are usually only done at recovery specialist establishments.
-They consist of a chamber big enough for a person to sit in and then use nitrogen to decrease the temperature.
+Cryotherapy consists of a chamber big enough for a person to sit in and then use nitrogen to decrease the temperature.

 While more research needs to be done on cold therapy, there are some positive effects on several body markers.
 Some of these include: